GoogleCloudPlatform/firebase-appengine-backend/README.md

-# Build a mobile app using  Firebase and App Engine Flexible Environment
+# Build a Mobile App Using  Firebase and App Engine Flexible Environment

-This repository contains backend sample code for "[Build a mobile app using  Firebase and App Engine Flexible Environment backend](https://cloud.google.com/solutions/mobile/mobile-app-backend-on-cloud-platform#firebase-managed-vms)" paper.
+This repository contains backend sample code for "[Build a Mobile App Using  Firebase and App Engine Flexible Environment](https://cloud.google.com/solutions/mobile/mobile-firebase-appengine-flexible)" paper.

 ## Deployment Requirements
 Following Google APIs are needed to be enabled from Google Developers Console.
 - Google App Engine
 - Google Compute Engine
-- Sign up with [Firebase](https://www.firebase.com/) and obtain Firebase URL.
+- Sign up on [Firebase](https://firebase.corp.google.com/) and create a new project (if you don't have one).

 Apache Maven is required in build environment.
 Firebase is a Google product, independent from Google Cloud Platform.